Fernandknows/ECE2112-Experiment-2/README.md

 Your file has been saved as 'div_by_3.npy' successfully!
 ```

+<h5><em>Conclusion</em></h5>
+<p>This script illustrates basic NumPy operations: creating and manipulating arrays.
+It generates the first 100 positive integers, squares them, reshapes the result into a 10x10 matrix, and identifies values divisible by 3.
+The filtered values are then saved to a file, with a confirmation message indicating the successful save.</p>

-### The problems above are focused on Numerical Python which includes arrays and numerical anaylsis.
-Feel free to let me know if there are anything I can do to amke my code a lot more better!
+### The problems above focus on Numerical Python, including arrays and numerical analysis.
+Feel free to let me know if there is anything I can do to improve my code!
 Thank you!